Quick Answers for U.S. Taxpayers with Singapore CPFIS, SRS and Unit Trusts

 Technical catch: Fund-of-funds structures stack PFIC layers.
 Each layer needs separate testing for ownership, holding period, distributions, and dispositions.

-U.S. Result: Without a PFIC Annual Information Statement, QEF is usually dead.
-Without marketable stock under IRC §1296, MTM is unavailable.
-Then §1291 controls: excess distribution, deferred tax, and interest.
+U.S. Result: Without a PFIC Annual Information Statement, a QEF election is usually unavailable.
+Without marketable stock under IRC §1296, an MTM election is unavailable.
+In these situations, the default §1291 rules control, allocating excess distributions and gains over the holding period.

 🔗 Detailed Analysis: What Is the PFIC Risk of Fund-of-Funds?